 Originally enountered in the Sinnoh region of Gen IV, Roserade is a great counter for Suicune.
 This Grass and Poison type does take double damage from Ice and Psychic, but it only takes half damage from Water.
 Its first stage, Roselia is fairly common before getting its own Community Day.
 If you're bringing Roserade to this fight, you'll want Razor Leaf and Grass Knot for its moveset.

 Another great choice for this raid is Tangrowth, another Sinnoh Stone Evolution of a Gen I Pokémon.
 Its first stage, Tangela is very common and even has a Shadow variant, so most active players have had the chance to add Tangrowth to their collection.
 It's a pure Grass type, so it resists Water type damage, but takes super effective damage from Ice type moves.
 If you're bringing Tangrowth to this fight, Vine Whip and Power Whip is the moveset you'll want it to know.

 Originally encountered in the Sinnoh region of Gen IV, Luxray is the final evolution of Shinx.
 Shinx has been featured in a Research Breakthrough Reward, Raids, and a couple events, so chances are you have at least one.
 As a pure Electric type, it have no weaknesses Suicune can exploit, but also no resistances.
 Spark is the fast attack you're looking for and Wild Charge is the charged attack.

 Although most players will be able to make a team of the best counters, if you're finding a gap in your team, there are plenty of back ups who work well in larger groups.
 Just make sure you're dodging and any of the following could be a decent back up:

-- Sceptile with Bullet Seed and Frenzy Plant
+- Sceptile with Fury Cutter and Frenzy Plant

 - Mewtwo with Confusion and Thunderbolt